vippsas/vipps-partner/partner-terms.md

 ## Vipps MobilePay partner terms and conditions

-💥 These terms are under development and will be valid from 1 September 2023. 💥

 Version: 1.0.0

+These terms and conditions are valid from 1 September 2023.

 ### 1. SCOPE